9. git rebase

 The rebase happened in the local repo, we have to update this to remote.

-This needs force push because, we are re-writing the history of the remote branch.
+push because, we are re-writing the history of the remote branch.

 Yes, our diff are same, yet commit hash are changed for each after rebase.